Tatar language: Palatalization

 Tatar consonants usually undergo slight palatalization before front vowels.
 However, this allophony is not significant and does not constitute a phonemic status.
 This differs from Russian where palatalized consonants are not allophones but phonemes on their own.
-There are a number of Russian loanwords which have a palatalized consonants in Russian and thus written the same in Tatar (often with the "soft sign" ь).
-The Tatar standard pronunciation also requires palatalization in such loanwords, however, some Tatar may pronounce them non-palatalized.
+There are a number of Russian loanwords which have palatalized consonants in Russian and are thus written the same in Tatar (often with the "soft sign" ь).
+The Tatar standard pronunciation also requires palatalization in such loanwords; however, some Tatar may pronounce them non-palatalized.

 Syllables

 In native words there are six types of syllables (Consonant, Vowel, Sonorant):